joeynocode/PWA-for-indoor-planting/README.md

 # Indoor planting project

+This app aims to help people who are interested in indoor planting to keep track of their plants, watering schedules, and general care.

 As a team of five graduate students, we will redesign and rebuild a fully-responsive progressive web app for the Vegetable Varieties for Gardeners with Vue.js and Bootstrap.
 The project will be a full-life cycle user-centered design, including ideation, user research, prototyping, designing, programming and testing.

+# Features
+Add new plants and their details such as watering frequency, sunlight needs, etc.
+Edit or delete existing plants.
+View upcoming watering schedules for each plant.
+Receive notifications when it's time to water a plant.
+Ability to mark a plant as watered to reset the watering schedule.
+Offline support to view previously saved plants and their watering schedules even when you're not connected to the internet.

 ## Recommended IDE Setup